mcmtroffaes/improb/docs/introduction.rst

 In improb, one specifies such collection :math:`\mathbf{X}` of logically independent variables simply by deriving each variable :math:`X_i` from :class:`improb.Var`.
-These variables are characterized solely by the values they can take.
+These variables are characterized solely by the values they can take, and their name.

 .. autoclass:: Var
    :members: